merreltc/SevenWonders/README.md

 - [x] Age I and II decks do not have Guild cards - covered in unique set of cards tests

 ## Cards
+[Card Tests](7_Wonders/src/test/java/dataStructuresTests/CardTest.java) For structure related things see [Building Structure](#L172)
 - [x] Name and type of structure/resource (See "Card Types")
 - [x] Cost of building the structure
-- [ ] The effect caused by building the structure
+- [x] The effect caused by building the structure - See below on building structure
 - [x] Previous structures that allow this structure to be built for free
 - [x] Future structures that can be built free is this card has already been built